thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 > c(s + t) > c(s) + c(t)
 > ```

-The main reason of this result is that when you read the second snippet, you must remember what happened in the first one, so the time that you need to understand it is strictly higher than the time that would need if this code snippet was alone.
+The main reason of this result is that when the developer reads the second snippet, he must remember what happened in the first one, so the time that he needs to understand it is strictly higher than the time that he would need if this code snippet was alone.

 * Example